lqc/thinkcspy/source/preface3-rle.rst

 * I have tried to push more object-oriented notions earlier, without asking students to synthesize objects or write their own classes.
-So, for example, in the chapter about the turtle, we create multiple instances of turtles, talk about their attributes and state (colour, position, etc), and favour method-call style to move them around, i.e.  ``tess.forward(100)``.
+So, for example, in the chapter about the turtle, we create multiple instances of turtles, talk about their attributes and state (color, position, etc), and favour method-call style to move them around, i.e.  ``tess.forward(100)``.
 Similarly, when we use random numbers, we avoid the "hidden singleton generator" in the random module --- we rather create an instance of a generator, and